 “My God, My God, whay have you forsaken me?”
 These are the only words from the cross we get from Matthew.
 We get them in Aramaic, perhaps so we won’t overlook them.
 Perhaps so we feel the emotion.
-Jesus is feeling forsaken.
-He is not the first, he is quoting a psalm.
+Jesus is experiencing some strong feelings and takes this time to quote a psalm.
 This is not a coincidence, the psalms are words used by old Israel to navigate during emotional terrain.
 The psalms are songs and prayers that travel a long journey of presence and absence.
 This “word” is part of the practice of singing and praying the psalms.
 Old Israel knew about the presence of God, that is why they could sing about being led beside still waters.
 Old Israel also knew absence.
 They know the feelings of being forsaken.
 Some still feel it.

 Mark also records these words.
 His is a dark Gospel with dark powers showing up in the early chapters.
 Even Jesus is accused of being in league with dark powers.
 He writes these words after the deaths of Peter and Paul.
 He writes them to a church in danger of losing their own life.
 We might say they felt forsaken.
 He writes so that those who feel forsaken may have hope.
 The early church knew what it meant to feel forsaken.
 Some still feel it.